bperezdearce/bperezdearce/README.md

 ### Hi there!
 I'm Bárbara Pérez de Arce 👋

-I'm a **Full Stack Developer** with a strong interdisciplinary background, holding a degree in **Sociology and Music**.
-My passion for **Electronics, Creative Programming, and Media Arts** drives me to constantly explore innovative ways to merge technology and creativity.
+Full Stack Developer & Sociologist with a love for tech, teamwork, and creative problem-solving!
+I've worked in academic and collaborative settings, blending technical know-how with creativity and teamwork to tackle challenges head-on.
+My C2-certified English means I can confidently collaborate with international teams, no problem!

-I have experience across the full stack and enjoy diving into both the **technical** and **creative** sides of projects.
-I'm always looking to improve my skills, stay up-to-date with new technologies, and work on projects that challenge me to grow.
+Always curious, always learning—I'm all about pushing my skills further and diving into projects that keep me on my toes.
+Let’s build something awesome! 🚀

 ---